-By now, you will have likely worked a bit of a sweat up, it can be really hot in the bottom of the canyon and the climb is quite strenuous.
+By now, you will have likely worked a bit of a sweat up, it can be really hot at the bottom of the canyon and the climb is quite strenuous.
 Refrigerator canyon is the perfect place to cool off and recover.
-The canyon walls close in and the tree-lined valley follow a cool stream up to the foot of the Wiggles.
+The canyon walls close in and the tree-lined valley follows a cool stream up to the foot of the Wiggles.
 The sun only hits the canyon for a short period each day and it remains nice and cool.
 The path is pretty flat and allows you time to recover from the hard accent.

 Section 4 – Walters Wiggles

-At the end of Refrigortor canyon, the path goes straight up a near-vertical rock face.
+At the end of Refrigerator canyon, the path goes straight up a near-vertical rock face.
 To facilitate this safely the path takes on a long series of hairpin switchbacks as it wiggles up the face.
-Due to the efforts of Walter Ruesch who oversaw the construction of the switchbacks (hence the name) the path is very easy-going in terms of technicality.
+Due to the efforts of Walter Ruesch who oversaw the construction of the switchbacks (hence the name), the path is very easy-going in terms of technicality.
 It’s more of the same smooth paved trail you have had up to now.
 However it takes in a lot of height in very little space, so expect a lot of exertion.
 Frequent stop and repeating the fact you’re almost there should see just about any reasonably fit and healthy up to the top of these and safely at the awe-inspiring Scouts Lookout.

 “Wow”.
 Spend any time at Scout’s lookout and you will hear this over and over as people arrive at the top and first glimpse that view!
 It really is wonderful.
 Here you have a choice to make.
-Up until now the trial is level and in excellent condition.
+Up until now, the trial is level and in excellent condition.
 Exposure has been minimal and while you likely got yourself breathing pretty hard on the climbs it’s not been too bad.
-All that Changes NOW.
+All that changes NOW.

 From here on there is no path.
 You are scrambling on the smooth worn-off rocks of the ridge.
 The roue has been partially worn away by the 100’s of thousands of hikers before you but it’s not a path, just exposed rock.
 At times the loose exposed rock gives way to over 1000ft of exposure, with little to hold onto.

 If you have read the above questions, How Dangerous, How Scary, etc… This is where the trail gets real.
 This is where people have fallen to their deaths.
 Thousands of people hike the remaining part of the trail each year and very few get into trouble, but if you are nervous and anxious at this point continuing is a bad idea.
 We hear quite a few people urging others on at this point.
 They want to get to the end but their companions are not confident.
 You should not put pressure on people to push on.
-The danger is real and the fear justified.
+The danger is real and the fear is justified.
 Only if you are fully aware and happy with the risks and dangers should you push on?
 Only if you are filled with confidence and eager to tackle the beast should you head out over the ridge?